 The Virginia DOC policy requires the completion of the steps outlined in this standard.
 The policy outlines the steps to provide for a critical incident review on all PREA sexual assault cases.
-The policy requires what information needs to be part of the incident review with language directly from the standard.
+The policy requires that the information needed to be part of the incident review with language directly from the standard.
 According to the Warden, procedural changes would also be enacted to improve supervision if the committee's findings supported the change.
-The Auditor's interaction with staff support when safety issues are identified at CCC, they will make procedural or staffing changes in addition to the technology investments.
+When safety issues are identified at HCC, the Auditor's interaction with staff support will result in procedural or staffing changes, in addition to technology investments.
 The information supported the fact that the questions in indicator D were asked and answered.
-The review team included a multidisciplinary management, custody, and healthcare staff team.
+The review team included a multi-disciplinary management, custody, and healthcare staff team.
 Compliance was determined based on policy language, documentation, and staff understanding of the requirements.
+The facility has implemented changes to ensure direct communication on all active investigations and to ensure timely reviews are completed.

 115.87 Data collection

 Auditor Overall Determination: Meets Standard

 Auditor Discussion

 Policies and written/electronic documentation reviewed.

-Coffeewood Correctional Center Pre-Audit Questionnaire
+Haynesville Correctional Center Pre-Audit Questionnaire

 Policy - OP 038.3 Prison Rape Elimination Act

 Agency annual report

 Bureau of Justice Survey

-CCC PREA Incident logs
+HCC PREA Incident logs

 Individuals interviewed/ observations made.

 Interviews with the PREA Coordinator

 Interview with PREA Compliance Manager